American Express, Cambridge Associates and Other Finance Professionals

 Atwater founded Financial Insyghts, LLC in 2008 to provide research on the financial services industry to money managers and hedge funds.
 Today, his firm advises asset managers, corporations and public policymakers on the role of confidence in human decision-making.
 Atwater has served as a financial services executive at JPMorgan, First USA, Bank One, and Juniper Financial.
 He speaks and writes extensively on how changes in confidence affect preferences, decisions and actions.
 Atwater received his BA from William & Mary, where he was a member of Phi Beta Kappa, and now serves on the investment committee for the College Foundation Board.

-Brian Hiestand, The College of William & Mary Foundation
+Brian Hiestand, William & Mary Foundation

-Hiestand joined the College of William & Mary Foundation in 2005 and serves as its first Chief Investment Officer, overseeing all of the investment management functions for the endowment, including asset allocation and manager selection and review.
+Hiestand joined the William & Mary Foundation in 2005 and serves as its first Chief Investment Officer, overseeing all of the investment management functions for the endowment, including asset allocation and manager selection and review.
 Prior to joining William & Mary, Hiestand served as Principal and Portfolio Manager at Harris Investment Management in Chicago and as the first Director of Alternative Investments for the Indiana University Foundation, where he launched their Alternative Investment Program for allocations to hedge funds, venture capital, private equity and timberland.

 David J. Jallits, Cambridge Associates